Year Six

 –Batman and Robin “Ch.
 6: Cap’n Alfred” [Sunday newspaper strips 5/7/1944 to 6/4/1944]

-Every year, once a year, Alfred’s friend Herbert lets a Beagle captain a river ferry.
+Every year, once a year, Alfred’s friend Herbert lets a member of the Beagle family captain a river ferry.
 This year it is Alfred’s turn.
 Batman and Robin travel aboard the ferry in disguise as a blind man and a shoeshine boy to keep tabs on Alfred.
 When silk hijackers take over the ship, Batman, Robin, and Alfred are captured.
 Eventually, they escape and bust the hijackers.
 Alfred then gets seasick and pukes his ever livin’ guts out.

 –Batman and Robin “Ch.
 7: Death Row’s Innocent Resident” [Sunday newspaper strips 6/11/1944 to 7/30/1944]